-Some of the notes in the Financial Statements were changed in comparison with the previous year's presentation to provide 'a reliable and more relevant information'.
+Some of the notes in the consolidated financial statements were changed in comparison with the previous year's presentation to provide 'a reliable and more relevant information'.
 The changed categories are marked in the concerned notes.

 Presentation of changes in impairments on financial assets at amortised cost